The book presents an intertextual and comparative analysis of memories of violence in Peruvian and Congolese Literature.

 "Gilbert Shang Ndi’s Memories of Violence in Peru and the Congo: Writing on the Brink shows us how African and Latin American histories might productively be read together.
 His brilliantly original comparative study of Peru and the Congo drives home the haunting similarities in the experiences of colonial brutality and postcolonial memory in far-flung corners of the world."

-Orin Starn, Professor of Cultural Anthropology and History, Duke University, USA.
+Orin Starn, Professor, Cultural Anthropology and History, Duke University, USA.

 "Violence, like a virus, is no more local.
 Likewise, it is not merely a reality of the past but that which renders unhabitable our very future.
 From structural violence (distribution of goods, services, vaccines) to direct violence (against the poor, women, immigrants) it is evident that this century has witnessed a recrudescence of violence of all kinds.
 In this catastrophic scenario that exposes what man can do to fellow man, it is imperative to reflect critically on the ruptures endured by our social fabric.
 I therefore commend this critical work by Gilbert Shang Ndi, which postulates a rethinking of the most violent actuality: the fratricide of the state against the nation."

 Julio Ortega, Professor, Latin American Literature, Brown University, USA